hashnfv/hashnfv-multisite/docs/release/installation/multisite.kingbird.installation.rst

 then that means the kingbird-api is working normally.

-Run the following commands to check whether kingbird-engine is serving, please replace $token to the token you get from "openstack token issue", and the
+Run the following commands to check whether kingbird-engine is serving, please replace $mytoken to the token you get from "openstack token issue", and the
 $admin_project_id to the admin project id in your environment:

 .. code-block:: bash

-    curl  -H "Content-Type: application/json"  -H "X-Auth-Token: $token" \
+    curl  -H "Content-Type: application/json"  -H "X-Auth-Token: $mytoken" \
     -X PUT \
     http://127.0.0.1:8118/v1.0/$admin_project_id/os-quota-sets/$admin_project_id/sync